Abrus

-Abrus is a genus of flowering plants in the pea family, Fabaceae and the only genus in the tribe Abreae.
+Abrus is a genus of flowering plants in the pea family, Fabaceae, and the only genus in the tribe Abreae.
 It contains 13–18 species, but is best known for a single species: jequirity (A. precatorius).
 The highly toxic seeds of that species are used to make jewellery.

+Species range naturally across tropical Africa, Madagascar, the Arabian Peninsula, south and southeast Asia, southern China, New Guinea, and Australia.
+Some species have been introduced to the tropical Americas.